Solo 401(k) Calculator for S-Corporations: Ultimate Guide

 • Pay yourself a reasonable wage on a W2.
 S-Corp owners are required to pay a reasonable wage that is subject to employment tax.
 Make sure you and your accountant agree on the wage first.

-• Make your employee deferral of $19,000 via payroll deductions.
-Remember that the deferral is elective and is the lower of compensation or the $19,000.
+• Make your employee deferral via payroll deductions.
+Remember that the deferral is elective and is the lower of compensation or the deferral limit.

 • Consider how much profit sharing you want to contribute.
 Remember that profit sharing is elective as well.
 You can take your gross compensation at 25%.
-But your combined contributions can’t exceed $56,000 for 2019 and $57,000 for 2020.
+But your combined contributions can’t exceed the above limits.

 • Decide who will be the custodian of your funds.
 Many accounts are opened at the large players like Vanguard, Fidelity, and Schwab.
 But you may be able to self-direct the funds and be your own custodian.